ruuda/rcl/docs/installation.md

     git clone https://github.com/ruuda/rcl.git
     git clone https://codeberg.org/ruuda/rcl.git

-RCL is written in Rust and builds with [Cargo][cargo].
+Then build with [Cargo][cargo].
 The repository includes a `rust-toolchain.toml` file that specifies a compatible Rust version.
-When Cargo is managed by [Rustup][rustup], it will automatically fetch the right toolchain.
+When Cargo is managed by [Rustup][rustup], Rustup will automatically fetch the right toolchain.
-To build:

     cargo build --release

 Put the binary on your `PATH` to be able to use it system-wide, e.g.:

     cp target/release/rcl ~/.local/bin

+To build a static binary rather than a dynamically linked one:

+    cargo build --release --target x86_64-unknown-linux-musl
+    cp target/x86_64-unknown-linux-musl/release/rcl ~/.local/bin

 [cargo]:  https://doc.rust-lang.org/cargo/guide/
 [rustup]: https://rust-lang.github.io/rustup/index.html